burnyd/Arista-Vagrant-Saltstack/README.md

 vagrant ssh mgt1
-salt-key -L #This will list the salt minions salt-key -A #This will accept all salt minions salt '*' test.ping #This will send a test ping to all devices.
+salt-key -L #This will list the salt minions salt-key -A #This will accept all salt minions salt '*' test.ping #This will send a test ping to all devices